EASA CZIB CZIB-2017-03R19

 What To Do

-Affected air operators should refrain from operating in Syrian airspace at all altitudes and flight levels until at least 31 October 2026.
-They must monitor updates from Syrian and neighboring states' aviation authorities and follow guidance from the European Information Sharing and Cooperation Platform on Conflict Zones and their national authorities.
+Affected air operators should avoid operating in Syrian airspace at all altitudes and flight levels until at least 2026-10-31 unless reviewed earlier.
+They must continuously monitor airspace developments and follow all relevant aeronautical publications issued by Syria or neighboring states, as well as guidance from national authorities and the European Information Sharing and Cooperation Platform on Conflict Zones.

 Your fleet's weekly compliance brief